Compost Toilets

 Odor Control

-Sawdust is high in carbon, which balances out nitrogen-rich poop and pee, and covers up any smell.
+Sawdust is high in carbon, which balances out nitrogen-rich poop and pee, covers up any smell, and deters flies from getting to the deposits.
 It also begins the composting process right at the toilet.

 Step 3